anuragsahay5/AskGPT-Codex/readme.md

 # AskGPT - Codex

-A ChatGPT AI Application that will help you code and take help of this AI whenever you are stuck.
+A ChatGPT AI based Application that will help you code and take help of this AI whenever you are stuck.
 A reliable App based on Text-davinci-003.

 ## How to use